tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Pricing-API.md

 {{% alert title="Note" color="info"%}}

-To configure installments and promotions based on your agreements with banking entities, contact your sales representative.
+To configure Interest-Free Installments according to your agreements with issuing banks, contact your sales representative.

 {{% /alert %}}

-## Promotions

-Use this feature to query active promotions through the API and retrieve detailed information to tailor the shopping experience for your customers.

-Each promotion includes applicable payment methods, eligible days of the week, a list of participating banks, and its start and end dates.
+The following diagram shows the complete flow, from querying the Pricing API to transaction approval:

+{{< promotions/pricingApi >}}

-### Authentication for Promotions
+### Authentication for Requests

 To authenticate API requests, you must use an HMAC-based mechanism.
 You need your `MerchantPublicKey`, which can be found in your PayU Management Panel under **_Settings_** > **_Technical Configuration_** > **_Public Key_**.